rofenac/fo76-ml-db/README.md

 - Query game data (weapon damage, perk effects, stat buffs, etc.)
 - Answer questions like "What's the best pistol build for stealth?"

+## Timeline

+**Week 5** - Huge progress.
+Got a MVP up and running.
+It's a Festivus miracle.
+I actually have something to show the class.
+**Week 4** - Discovered the miracle of Claude Code.
+Got it set up and started working on project in earnest.
+**Week 3** - Made some headway with Claude.
+Then Claude went off the rails.
+Started over from scratch.
+**Week 2** - Tried to build MVP.
+Got lost in the weeds.
+Started over from scratch.
+**Week 1** - No Progress.
+Trying to get my life together.

 **Current Status:**
 - ✅ Database schema complete with unified armor architecture (weapons, armor, perks, legendary perks)
 - ✅ 240 regular perks with 449 total ranks imported